 - A screenplay should describe a movie about two hours long (120 – 140 pages).
 There are exceptions, like The Irishman, but they're rare.
 It's also worth pointing out that every page of a screenplay reflects roughly one minute of screen time.
 Novels, on the other hand, can be as long (or short!) as the writer wants, and each page can span a few moments or millennia.

-2. There should never be interior emotional reflections.
+- Screenplays never have interior emotional reflections.
 Screenplays are a visual medium, which means the writing is external facing.
 You don’t describe details about what a person is thinking or try to explain complex feelings.
 Novelists however frequently explore the inner lives of characters with expository writing and omniscient narrators.

-4. A screenplay does not tell the director and cinematographer how to set up a shot.
-A screenwriter might make suggestions, such as “this is close on someone” or “this is a family at Thanksgiving dinner,” but the actual realizing of the scene is worked out by the director with his or her cameraman.
+- A screenplay does not tell the director and cinematographer how to set up a shot.
+A screenwriter might make suggestions, such as “This is close on someone” or “This is a family at Thanksgiving dinner,” but the actual realizing of the scene is worked out by the director with his or her cameraman.
 Novelists make all the decisions when it comes to framing, point of view, and pacing.

-5. A screenplay is constructed by a finite number of concise units.
+- A screenplay is constructed by a finite number of concise units.
 These units are a function of the length of the movie and the descriptions within a unit should be brief.
 While novels have their own conventions and norms, books are still more fluid and changing than screenplays.
 And they don't have all the same intricate formatting demands that a screenplay requires to be functional.

 Should you write a novel or a screenplay?